violenzae/marlowe-movie-recommend/Work.md

 12:03pm taking a break on small talk and dialogflow, will do component diagram after lunch

 1:50pm added kind of bad component diagram, still need to research how the chat bot text aspect can be rendered in react via tutorial

+3:00pm working on backend portion of chatbot tutorial for awhile now, reconfiguring file structure to add in react later. hopefully does not break the repo